 During CORDS early years, NTI served the role of interim secretariat; Fondation Mérieux provided a home in Annecy, France, for convening CORDS.

-CORDS was formally created as a non-governmental organisation in Lyon, France, in 2012.
+CORDS was formally created in Lyon, France, in 2012.